 Once you’ve finished the Inshore Skipper Level and the J24 Spinnaker Course you’ll be a popular crew member.
 We have partnerships with sailing clubs around Sydney, Botany Bay, Port Hacking, Cronulla and Wollongong.
 We’ll help you to find a suitable yacht or sportsboat to race on and get you in contact with the skipper.

 Do I need a licence to sail?

 No, you don’t.
-Australian Sailing (AS) and AS affiliated sailing schools will tell you that you need all kinds of licences (Competent Crew, Day Skipper etc.), but that’s not true.
+However, charter companies in the Whitsundays and other parts of Australia require you to have basic sailing skills and experience.
 The only valuable certificate for the recreational sailor is the International Certificate of Competency (ICC) which enables the holder to charter a yacht up to 24 meters in most parts of the world.
 This is the final goal for the majority of our students, as it ticks all the boxes of the things you should know as a skipper or crew.
 We have chosen IYT Worldwide, as it’s the global leader in yacht and sail training.